The mission of the Academic Support Center is to help students develop and strengthen the skills

-The Otterbein University Math Lab provides free tutoring to support coursework in several math courses.
+The Otterbein University Math Lab provides free, drop-in tutoring to support coursework in several math courses.
 There is no appointment necessary to get the help you need.
-Just call the Academic Support Center Office at (614) 823-1610 for information on the Math Lab schedule and offerings.

-Click here for a PDF of the Math Lab schedule.
-A new schedule is printed each semester and copies are available in the Math Lab.
+Click here for a PDF of the Math Lab hours of operation and a list of courses for which help is provided.
+A new schedule is printed each semester and copies are also available in the Math Lab.

 Content Area Tutoring